GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

    located in the servlet init() method.
 The corresponding freeing of resources is located in the destroy method.
 The main functionality of the servlet is located in the doPost() method.
-If the user enters into the input form a country name that can be located in the database, the population of the country is returned.
+If the userBean enters into the input form a country name that can be located in the database, the population of the country is returned.
 The code is invoked using a POST action associated with the input form.
 The form is defined in the